-- (a) To identify and demonstrate as to how the Data Memory can produce Digital Switching and how it is controlled by the Connection Memory. - (b) To identify the relationship between information held within the control memory and the actual switching operation. - (c) To explore the procedure of connecting tones to calling lines.
+- To learn how the Data Memory can produce Digital Switching, and how it is controlled by the Connection Memory. - To determine the relationship between information held within the control memory and the actual switching operation. - To establish the procedure to connect tones to calling lines.